flavors/django-countries/README.rst

 |Pypi| |Wheel| |Build Status| |Codecov| |Code Climate|

-A Django application that provides a list of countries, timezones, currencies, languages, locales and translations.
+A Django application that provides a data collection for internationalization and localization purposes.

 Dependencies
 ------------